Here is the regulation in effect on the National Battlefields Park:

 |Description of the site:||Also called « Playing Fields » and originally called the « Plains of Abraham », the Great Plain is a flat ground (gradient from east to west is approximately 14 feet or 4.26 meters), located in front of the Musee national des beaux-arts du Quebec.

-It includes a jogging trail as well as an in-line skating trail, a ground for the practice of football, soccer and numerous other sport activities in a highly attractive environment.
+It includes a jogging trail as well as a multipurpose track, a ground for the practice of football, soccer and numerous other sport activities in a highly attractive environment.

 |Accommodation capacity:||The Great Plain can accommodate approximately 200,000 people.|